The Bell Jar, critics begin to question Sylvia Plath’s claims to literary superiority.

 The scenes in the present which lead up to Esther's breakdown reveal the same pattern.
 The false-self system finally crumbles, and the old Esther must die before she can be reborn as a human being.

 For Sylvia Plath's focus in The Bell Jar is not on mental illness per say, but on the relationship of Esther's private psychosis to her larger social situation.
-Indeed, her dilemma seems to have a great deal to do with being a woman in a society whose guidelines for women she can neither accept nor reject
+Indeed, her dilemma seems to have a great deal to do with being a woman in a society whose guidelines for women she can neither accept nor reject.

 Female roles are no longer clearly defined, women are confronted by such a bewildering variety of seeming possibilities that choice itself becomes all but impossible.
 Sylvia Plath 's feminism is never militant; Esther's diagnosis of her situation is totally devoid of self-pity or self-importance.
 Shortly after describing her vision of the fig tree, she beautifully undercuts her own high seriousness.